 Limiting excess exposure to water and irritating ingredients, and maximizing moisturizer is key to helping and restoring the skin barrier.
 “Moisturizers that contain glycerin, urea, hyaluronic acid or other humectants or alpha hydroxy acids, which exfoliate and improve hydration, are good choices,” says Waldorf.
 “The ideal moisturizer contains a humectant to pull moisture in like a sponge, an emollient to smooth the areas between skin cells and give a silky feel and an occlusive to seal in moisture.”

 Serums containing hyaluronic acid are also a great choice, but they work best with an occlusive over them, like an oil, which in turn work best over a humectant.
 “Look for occlusive ingredients like petroleum or dimethicone to form a protective seal over the skin,” adds Joshua Zeichner, M.D., director of cosmetic and clinical research at Mount Sinai Hospital in New York City.
 “Also look for emollient ingredients like natural oils that act as emollients to smooth rough cells and fill in cracks in the outer skin layers.”
 Last but not least, be careful of cleansers.
 “There are cleansers that don’t strip the moisture out of your skin, but if you’re searching for that squeaky-clean feel, it’s removing some of your skin barrier,” says Samolitis.
 “Look for a creamy or oil-based cleanser.”

 There is some thought that consuming foods high in omega-3s and omega-6s can help dry skin by strengthening the skin barrier.
 This includes fish like salmon, tuna, trout and olive oils.
 In fact, the skin is the first place to show signs of omega-3 deficiency because it is typically expressed in fatty acid deficiency, and it can manifest in rough patches on the skin, dandruff or chicken skin.
 Additionally, nuts are rich in vitamin E, which is known to protect the skin from oxidative cell damage and protect the skin barrier from external damage like UV rays.

-In fact, experts have found that this principle doesn’t really apply to thirsty skin — once you’re hydrated enough with the recommended water intake a day, eight 8-ounce glasses of water, more may not have any effect on your skin.
+In fact, experts have found that this principle does not really apply to thirsty skin — once you are hydrated enough with the recommended water intake a day, eight 8-ounce glasses of water, more may not have any effect on your skin.